arthurBricq/DiplomacyBetrayals/_posts/2020-12-17-about-the-authors.md

 My name is Taavet Kangur.
 I've always loved building things with my hands and using programming to make robots as I want.
 They got smaller as I studied Microtechnics as a bachelor and now are bigger as I'm finishing my master in Robotics at EPFL.
 C++ and Python are my main languages for progamming.
 Otherwise swimming and climing are my main favorite pasttimes when not working on projects.

 # Diane

+My name is Diane Marquette.
+I'm a polyglot who's passionate about languages.
+After only discussing with humans the first 16 years of my life, I decided it was time to learn how to chat with machines.
+I started my Bachelor's in Microengineering at EPFL.
+I'm now doing a Masters in Robotics but focusing more on the programming part.
+I'm fluent in C, C++, and Python but also learned the basics of Java, Dart, and Assembly language.